Beomus/py-dsa/README.md

 Some useful and popular Data Structures and Algorithms implemented in Python.
 Please feel to contribute

-- Please write your own test cases, structure/examples can be found in any folder)
+- Please write your own test cases, structure/examples can be found in any folder.

 ```
 py-dsa